Covetel/management-courses/README.md

 -------

 + Put the repository in the addons directory for OpenERP
-+ Login on OpenERP nad install the module.
++ Login on OpenERP and install the module.

 FAQ
 ----